 All articles are peer-reviewed by members of the TOHM Editorial Board.
 TOHM uses an iterative online publishing process and therefore does not have fixed deadlines for submission or publication.

-Upon publication, all NIH-funded articles will be submitted to PubMed Central (PMC) on behalf of the author in compliance with the NIH Public Access Policy.
-We intend eventually for all TOHM articles to be included in PMC, and are in the process of being approved as publishers by PMC, which will permit us to deposit all TOHM articles directly into PMC without the need for author involvement.
+Upon publication, all articles are submitted to PubMed Central (PMC) on behalf of the author in compliance with the NIH Public Access Policy.
 All articles published in PMC are indexed in PubMed.

 The journal is freely available online and does not accept funds from advertisers.
-Therefore, full-length articles carry a $750 article-processing fee, while brief reports, case reports, and letters that report new observations carry a $350 fee.
-Other categories of articles (i.e. Reviews, Viewpoints) do not carry a charge.
+Therefore, full-length articles carry a $650 article-processing fee, while brief reports, case reports, and letters that report new observations carry a $350 fee.
+Video Abstracts and Teaching NeuroImages carry a $75 fee.
+Other categories of articles (i.e. Reviews, Viewpoints, Editorials, and Letters related to previously published material) do not carry a charge.

 Further information can be obtained from Elan D. Louis M.D., M.S., Editor-in-Chief, at email@example.com.